ibm-cloud-docs/vpc/vpn-create-ike-policy.md

 You can use custom Internet Key Exchange (IKE) policies to define security parameters to use during Phase 1 of IKE negotiation.
 In this phase, the VPN and peer device exchange credentials and security policies to authenticate each other and establish a secure communication channel to be used for Phase 2 negotiation.
 {: shortdesc}

-## Creating an IKE policy in the UI
+## Creating an IKE policy in the console
 {: #vpn-using-ui-create-ike-policy}
 {: ui}